vvickky007/QuickELK/README.md

 Quick Code to deploy ELK stack (Elasticsearch, Logstash, Kibana) and supporting services on Kubernetes Controlled Docker platform.

 **Prerequisite**
-- Kubernets Cluser with minimum 3 workers, to host 3 Elasticsearch nodes.
+- Kubernets Cluster with minimum 3 workers, to host 3 Elasticsearch nodes.
 - Docker Based Container Runtime Environment.
 - Helm Installed and Configured to access Kubernetes Cluster Master for deployments.
 - Ansible Installed and Configured to run playbook.
-- Sufficent resource over kubernetes worker for the entire deployment.
+- Sufficient resource over kubernetes worker for the entire deployment.
 - External Load Balancer(Eg. Metal LB) need to be configured over Kubernetes, to access Kubernetes GUI from LoadBalancer Service.

 **Consideration**